Coral-Protocol/Coral-RaiseYourHack-Guide/README.md

 ## Coral Example Usage

 Checkout: [How to Build a Multi-Agent System with Awesome Open Source Agents using Coral Protocol](https://github.com/Coral-Protocol/existing-agent-sessions-tutorial-private-temp) to get started on building on Coral.
+Set-up as per the given instructions and choose agents as per requirement.

-Set-up as per the given instructions and choose below agents.
+(NOTE: The examples here are just to demonstrate how to use Coral, for the hackathon you have to create you own use case by either selecting from the list of agents from our [aawesome agent list](https://github.com/Coral-Protocol/awesome-agents-for-multi-agent-systems) or create your own agents compatible on Coral.)

 ### Qualcomm Track: Personal Finance Advisor